anttiviljami/wp-pdf-templates/readme.txt

 1. See example use of this plugin here: http://vetrospace.com/

 == Changelog ==

+= 1.4.0
+* Updated to newest version of DOMPDF, attribute plugin to @anttiviljami instead of Seravo

 = 1.3.9 =
 * Just marking compatibility and small cleanup